Singular density correlations in chiral active fluids in three dimensions: Theory

 respectively.
 By employing Dean's method~\cite{Dean_1996, Nakamura_2009}, one can find the following set of equations for the density field $\rho(\bm r,t)$ and the polarization $\bm p(\bm r,t)$ (see Appendix~\ref{apeA} for the derivation):

 where the first term on the RHS of \eq{eq7-4} is the ``pressure'' tensor defined as

 with

 The explicit form of the pressure tensor in terms of the density field and the pair interaction is given by the Irving--Kirkwood formula~\cite{Irving_Kirkwood, Kruger2018JChemPhys}, but we do not need it in the following discussion. $\bm \Upsilon(\bm r,t)$ in \eq{eq7-6} is a Gaussian white noise with zero mean $\expval{\Upsilon_{\alpha}(\bm r,t)}=0$ and the correlation $\expval{\Upsilon_{\alpha}(\bm r,t) \Upsilon_{\beta}(\bm r',t')} = \delta_{\alpha,\beta}\delta(\bm r-\bm r')\delta(t-t')$.
-Equations~(\ref{eq7-4})-(\ref{eq7-6}) have the same form as that in the two-dimensional case~\cite{kuroda2023_chiral} except for the coefficients in \eq{eq7-6}.
-We remark that Eqs.~(\ref{eq7-4})-(\ref{eq7-6}) reduce to the Dean--Kawasaki equation for overdamped equilibrium systems in the limit $D\rightarrow 0$ with $T_\RM{act}= v_0^2/(6D\mu)$ being constant~\cite{kuroda2023_chiral}.
+Equations~(\ref{eq7-3})-(\ref{eq7-6}) have the same form as that in the two-dimensional case~\cite{kuroda2023_chiral} except for the coefficients in \eq{eq7-6}.
+We remark that Eqs.~(\ref{eq7-3})-(\ref{eq7-6}) reduce to the Dean--Kawasaki equation for overdamped equilibrium systems in the limit $D\rightarrow 0$ with $T_\RM{act}= v_0^2/(6D\mu)$ being constant~\cite{kuroda2023_chiral}.

-Obtained equations by an extended Dean's method, Eqs.~(\ref{eq7-4})-(\ref{eq7-6}), are almost rigorous and therefore have the same information as the original equations, Eqs.~(\ref{eq7-1}) and (\ref{eq7-2}).
+Equations~(\ref{eq7-3})-(\ref{eq7-6}), derived via an extended Dean's method, are rigorous except for an assumption that each particle does not occupy the same position simultaneously (see Appendix~\ref{apeA}).
+Therefore, Eqs.~(\ref{eq7-3})-(\ref{eq7-6}) have the same information as the original equations, Eqs.~(\ref{eq7-1}) and (\ref{eq7-2}).
 We henceforth focus on the large-scale or low-wavenumber limit.
 Since in homogeneous fluid states at the coarse-grained scales, one expects higher-order terms in gradients and in density fluctuations to be negligible, one assumes that the pressure gradient can be written as

 where the coefficient $\chi$ is defined by $\chi^{-1} = \rho\eval{\p P/\p\rho}_{\rho(\bm r)=\rho}$ with $P(\bm r) = \RM{Tr}[\mathsf P(\bm r)]/3$.
 Although this assumption is crude, it is enough to capture the qualitative behavior of the density correlation function, as we will see below.
 If we wish to study instabilities or nonlinear effects, the pressure tensor needs to be further expanded to higher-order terms in $\rho$ and $\bm p$~\cite{Speck2022PRE}, but it is outside the scope of the present study.
-Together with the assumption, \eq{assumption}, and linearization of equations around the homogeneous solutions, we have
+Together with the assumption, \eq{assumption}, and the linearization of equations around the homogeneous solutions, we have

 where we defined $b: = \mu/(\rho\chi)$.

 Before looking at the density correlation function, we remark on the equilibrium limit of the linearized equations, Eqs.~(\ref{eq7-7}) and (\ref{eq7-8}).
 Since \eq{eq7-8} is closed for the polarization, $\bm \xi(\bm r,t):= v_0\delta \bm p(\bm r,t)$ can be regarded as a colored noise.
 This colored noise $\bm \xi(\bm r,t)$ has zero mean and the correlation